 On higher-traffic arterial roadways and in other high traffic areas, the LEDs installed will be a 4000K neutral-white color temperature, similar to moonlight.
-This will provide higher visibility for traffic and pedestrian safety benefits, consistent with our Vision Zero 2020 policy.
+(View a map of the City's high traffic areas, labeled as primary and minor arterials.)
+The LEDs will provide higher visibility for traffic and pedestrian safety benefits, consistent with our Vision Zero 2020 policy.
 Furthermore, appropriate shielding will be installed on LED lights to ensure that both glare and light pollution are kept to a minimum.

 If you are interested in learning more about LED lighting, you can read the following from the Department of Energy: